pradeeplam/Anime-Sketch-Coloring-with-Swish-Gated-Residual-UNet/README.md

 --------------------------
 To evaluate a trained model, you must train the weights yourself using the above procedure, or use our pretrained weights available [here](https://github.com/pradeeplam/Anime-Sketch-Coloring-with-Swish-Gated-Residual-UNet/releases/download/1.0/checkpoint.zip).
 Place your self-trained `model.ckpt.*` files inside of a directory `$CKPT_DIR` or unzip our provided `checkpoint.zip` file into a directory `$CKPT_DIR`.

 After you have placed the weights checkpoint files in `$CKPT_DIR`, you can use the script `src/evaluate.py` to see the results on your own image (written as `sketch_image.jpg` below).
+The best results occur when the input image is 256x256 (similar to the dataset the model was trained on).
 To display the results, run the script like this:
 ```bash
 ./evaluate.py sketch_image.jpg $CKPT_DIR/model.ckpt --show
 ```